tinybirdco/use-case-examples/add_column_to_s3_ds/README.md

     ```
   - Fixtures updated with the new property to test that continue being successfully ingested.

-- Create a PR, validate your changes in the created temporal environment and merge it to deploy in the main environment.
+- Create a PR, validate your changes in the created temporal environment and merge it to deploy it in the main environment.